Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 In addition, the chord function can take strings or lists of strings that are a mixture of notes without a specified pitch number and notes with a specified pitch number.

-## The toNote function can now parse strings of note names without a specified pitch number
+## The to_note function can now parse strings of note names without a specified pitch number

-Previously, the string received by the toNote function (or by the N function) for a note name had to specify a pitch number, for example
+Previously, the string received by the to_note function (or by the N function) for a note name had to specify a pitch number, for example

 ```python
 N('C5')